Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Picking a winner between these two is tough because they each have their strong points.
 It really comes down to what you're looking for.

-PrizePicks has the upper hand with a larger welcome bonus, more sports, human live chat customer support, and better payouts for most entries.
+PrizePicks has the upper hand with a larger welcome bonus, more sports, human live chat customer support, and more contest formats.

-Dabble has the advantage with more rewards for existing players, a smoother overall user experience and more lenient contest rules.
+Dabble has the advantage with more rewards for existing players, a smoother overall user experience, better payouts overall, and more lenient contest rules.

 When it comes down to it, PrizePicks and Dabble are pretty evenly matched.
 They each bring unique benefits to the table, making it worth trying both to see what fits best for you.